-- Where WHO priority pathogens are linked to specific diseases without reference to a specific form of antibacterial resistance, these gaps are defined separately for both the disease and for the antibacterial-resistant priority pathogen. - Priority R&D product gaps may be updated as new iterations of priority lists are updated.
-Any changes that would result in the exclusion of a priority R&D project will be discussed internally, with any resulting changes communicated to companies. - devices ONLY includes devices to treat PPH by targeting the underlying pathophysiology (e.g., uterine atony). - (7) Medicines for gonorrhoea MUST prevent or treat antimicrobial-resistant gonorrhoea. - (8) Medicines for syphilis MUST prevent or treat late latent, tertiary, maternal or congenital syphilis. - (g) Other STIs are defined as STIs that disproportionately affect populations in LMICs, including but not limited to trichomoniasis, chancroid, Mycoplasma genitalium, lymphogranuloma venereum and granuloma inguinale (donovanosis).
-(10) Snakebite envenoming priority R&D is restricted for medicines (ONLY includes medicines being developed specifically for LMIC needs [e.g., antivenoms incorporating small-molecule inhibitors, heat-stable venom-agnostic oral medicines to slow neurotoxicity and antivenom immuno- - globulins based on the venom of snakes from I MICs]). - (11) Medicines for hepatitis B ONLY include LMIC-specific label expansions of new medicines and formulations for LMIC use (e.g., curative therapies; medicines for preventing mother-to-child transmission of HBV; long-acting treatment formulations).
-Medicines that are biologics must at a minimum provide coverage across HBV genotypes prevalent in LMICs (A, B, C, D, E, F, H and/or I). - (12) Medicines for hepatitis C ONLY include LMIC-specific label expansions of new medicines and formulations for LMIC use (e.g., fixed-dose combinations).
+Where WHO priority pathogens are linked to specific diseases without reference to a specific form of antibacterial resistance, these gaps are defined separately for both the disease and for the antibacterial-resistant priority pathogen.

+Priority R&D product gaps may be updated as new iterations of priority lists are updated.
+Any changes that would result in the exclusion of a priority R&D project will be discussed internally, with any resulting changes communicated to companies.

+(8) Medicines for syphilis MUST prevent or treat late latent, tertiary, maternal or congenital syphilis.

+(9) Other STIs are defined as STIs that disproportionately affect populations in LMICs, including but not limited to trichomoniasis, chancroid, Mycoplasma genitalium, lymphogranuloma venereum and granuloma inguinale (donovanosis).
+(10) Snakebite envenoming priority R&D is restricted for medicines (ONLY includes medicines being developed specifically for LMIC needs [e.g., antivenoms incorporating small-molecule inhibitors, heat-stable venom-agnostic oral medicines to slow neurotoxicity and antivenom immunoglobulins based on the venom of snakes from LMICs]).

+(11) Medicines for hepatitis B ONLY include LMIC-specific label expansions of new medicines and formulations for LMIC use (e.g., curative therapies; medicines for preventing mother-to-child transmission of HBV; long-acting treatment formulations).
+Medicines that are biologics must at a minimum provide coverage across HBV genotypes prevalent in LMICs (A, B, C, D, E, F, H and/or I).

+(12) Medicines for hepatitis C ONLY include LMIC-specific label expansions of new medicines and formulations for LMIC use (e.g., fixed-dose combinations).
 (13) While M. tuberculosis has been listed as a priority pathogen by WHO, this pathogen is assessed separately as tuberculosis.